k4kpk/k4kpk.github.io/sota-guides/High Rock (W4T_SU-024).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: Y
 ---
-Drive to Trailhead & Trail Guide
+Drive to Trailhead & Trail Guide - High Rock
 --------------------------------------------------------
 #### Drive Guide - High Rock from Toxaway Mtn